TerenceP1/MandelbrotAsm/README.md

 ## Requirements

-CMake, MSVC, gfortran (use MSYS2 for gfortran), OpenCV and GMP (best installed by vcpkg, otherwise CMake might complain) If you run into cmake complaining, this is a sneak peak so you must go fix it :(
+CMake, MSVC, gfortran (use MSYS2 for gfortran), GMP (best installed by vcpkg, otherwise CMake might complain) If you run into cmake complaining, this is a sneak peak so you must go fix it :(

 ## How to use